 Join the challenge buttons

-Facebook appears to also be testing ‘Create Post’ buttons on posts with certain challenge hashtags such as this one pointed out by my friend, social media industry commentator, Matt Navarra:
+Facebook also has ‘Create Post’ buttons on posts with certain challenge hashtags such as this one pointed out by my friend, social media industry commentator, Matt Navarra:

 Hashtag browse topic button

-Some users are reporting seeing a ‘Browse’ button on the foot of some posts to discover more about an included hashtag.
+There’s also a ‘Browse’ button on the foot of posts to discover more about an included hashtag.

 Facebook auto-inserts links to Instagram hashtags